Updated on November 20th, 2024

 How to Avoid – and Recover from – Academic Burnout

-Avoiding or recovering from high school burnout means your student must learn to keep themselves metered and balanced.
-Life shouldn’t be all about schoolwork, for one.
+Avoiding or recovering from high school burnout means your student must learn to keep themselves metered and balanced to prevent burnout.
+Life shouldn‘’t be all about schoolwork, for one.
 For another, everyone has energy limits, and concentrating too heavily on academics means not having enough time for enjoyable and rejuvenating activities, which is why time management skills are important.

 Here is a breakdown of steps students can take to recover from or avoid academic burnout.